AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 **Insert Back matter** - ![](images/backmatter.svg)

 This icon is displayed when you open a bookmap for editing.
-You can insert components for a end of the book like an Index, a Glossary, and a List of Figures.
+You can insert components for at the end of the book like an Index, a Glossary, and a List of Figures.

 **Move the selected item left/right** - ![](images/move-left.svg) / ![](images/move-right.svg)

-Select the left arrow to move the topic towards left side in the hierarchy.
+Select the left arrow to move the topic towards the left side in the hierarchy.
 This essentially promotes the respective topic one level up in the hierarchy.
-For example, selecting the left arrow while a child topic is selected make it the sibling of the topic above it.
+For example, selecting the left arrow while a child topic is selected, make it the sibling of the topic above it.
 Similarly, if you select the right arrow, the topic is pushed towards the right side making it the child of the topic above it.

 **Move the selected item up/down** ![](images/move-up.svg) - / ![](images/move-down.svg)